-She tells as a story about the first house they rented in Thessaloniki where they first lived.
+She tells as a story about the first house they rented in Thessaloniki.

-They stayed six months in that basement and then they moved to a new apartment full of light!
+They stayed six months in this basement and then they moved to a new apartment full of light!

 Dimitra emigrated 26 years ago from Albania to Greece.